arbexmb/ingresse_developer_test/README.md

 ## Considerations

-To see the cache layer implemented, you can make any GET request available to the API and check the logs to verify that no call is made to the database after the second straight request to the same endpoint *(just be careful though, because there is a rule to clear Redis cache keys after create and update methods)*.
+To verify the cache layer implementation, you can make any GET request available to the API and check the logs to verify that no call is made to the database after the second straight request to the same endpoint *(just be careful though, because there is a rule to clear Redis cache keys after create and update methods)*.

-**OBS:** On production environment, run `tail -f log/production.rb` to check the logs.
+**OBS:** On production environment, run `tail -f log/production.rb` to check the logs in real time.
 On development, simply change it to `development.rb`.